 The most commonly injured body part in the malpractice claims was consistent across the four age groups: the brain.

-The worst outcome of all – patient death – occurred in 13 percent of neonatal claims; 30 percent of claims for patients in their 1st year; 15 percent in the Child category and 13 percent in the Teen category.
+The worst outcome of all – wrongful patient death – occurred in 13 percent of neonatal claims, 30 percent of claims for patients in their 1st year, 15 percent in the Child category, and 13 percent in the Teen category.

 Pediatric patient injury severity

-According to the Doctors Company’s research, patient injury severity varies widely across the different age groups.
-Seventy-five percent of injuries to neonates are serious, with the rate dropping to 65 for first-year patients, 44 percent for child and 32 percent for teenagers.
+According to the Doctors Company’s research, child injury severity varies widely across the different age groups.
+Seventy-five percent of injuries to neonates are serious, with the rate dropping to 65 for first-year patients, 44 percent for children, and 32 percent for teenagers.